alien4cloud/alien4cloud.github.io/documentation/1.1.0/getting_started/getting_started.markdown

   * [deployable](https://fastconnect.org/maven/service/local/artifact/maven/redirect?r=opensource&g=alien4cloud&a=alien4cloud-ui&v={{ site.last-version }}&p=war) : war file that can be deployed within a war container

 {% info %}
-We recommend using the Alien standalone with Cloudify 2.7.1.
+We recommend using the Alien standalone with Cloudify 3.2.
 {% endinfo %}

 ##2.
 Check your access to a cloud:

-To try Alien 4 Cloud with provider plugin *Cloudify* **2.x** or **3.x** you will need a cloud ready to use with your credentials.
+To try Alien 4 Cloud with provider plugin *Cloudify* **3.x** you will need a cloud ready to use with your credentials.
 If not, we advice you to use [trystack](http://trystack.org/){:target="_blank"}, a personal an free to use OpenStack.

 {% info %}